EU finalizing virus 'safe list,' US unlikely to make the cut

 BRUSSELS (AP) — The European Union is edging toward finalizing a list of countries whose citizens will be allowed to enter Europe again in coming days, with Americans almost certain to be excluded in the short term due to the number of U.S. coronavirus cases.

-Spain’s foreign minister said that the list — which is likely to be made public Tuesday — could contain 15 countries that are not EU members and whose citizens would be allowed to visit from July 1.
+Spain’s foreign minister said that the list could contain 15 countries that are not EU members and whose citizens would be allowed to visit from July 1.
+EU diplomats confirmed that the list would be made public on Tuesday.
+The diplomats spoke on condition of anonymity because the procedure is ongoing and politically very sensitive.

 EU envoys in Brussels worked over the weekend to narrow down the exact criteria for countries to be included, mostly centered on their ability to manage the spread of the disease.
 Importantly, the countries are also expected to drop any travel restrictions they have imposed on European citizens.